alanadakotashine/spectral_generation/README.md

 to compute largest component
 https://www.mathworks.com/matlabcentral/fileexchange/30926-largest-component

+heap implementation
+https://github.com/armon/c-minheap-indirect
-heap and hash table implementations https://github.com/armon/c-minheap-indirect modifications made to the heap implementation are: table is stored as a pointer instead of pointer of pointers with all functions made to reflect this and default comparator compares floats instead of ints. https://troydhanson.github.io/uthash/
+modifications made to the heap implementation are: table is stored as a pointer instead of pointer of pointers with all functions made to reflect this and default comparator compares floats instead of ints.

+hash table implementation
+https://troydhanson.github.io/uthash/